Kuadrant/architecture/rfcs/0002-well-known-attributes.md

   </tbody>
 </table>

-## Metadata and filter state attributes
+## Metadata attribute

-The following attributes are related to the Envoy proxy filter chain.
-They include metadata exported by the proxy throughout the filters and information about the states of the filters themselves.
+The following attribute is related to the Envoy proxy filter chain.
+They include metadata exported by the proxy throughout the filters.

 <table>
   <thead>